-- How to Join a Zoom Meeting (written directions) These are illustrated step-by-step instructions for using Zoom in Canvas. - How to Join a Zoom Meeting (video directions) Prefer an instructional video?
-Go here. - How to Add a Profile Picture to Zoom Please add a picture so that when you turn your camera off during a meeting, I can still see a photo of you! - How to Add a Virtual Background to Zoom Want to attend class from space or from the set of your favorite TV show?
+• How to Join a Zoom Meeting (written directions) Links to an external site.

+These are illustrated step-by-step instructions for using Zoom in Canvas.

+• How to Join a Zoom Meeting (video directions) Links to an external site.

+Prefer an instructional video?
+Go here.

+• How to Add a Profile Picture to Zoom Links to an external site.

+Please add a picture so that when you turn your camera off during a meeting, I can still see a photo of you!

+• How to Add a Virtual Background to Zoom Links to an external site.

+Want to attend class from space or from the set of your favorite TV show?
 Follow these directions.
 (Virtual backgrounds are also great if your room is messy!)